AppsFlyerSDK/AdobeAirExtension-AppsFlyer/README.md

 appsFlyer.registerConversionListener();
 ```

-Set the Developer key and iOS app ID (optional) and Initialise the SDK:
+Set the Developer key and iOS app ID and Initialise the SDK:

 ```
 appsFlyer.appsFlyer.init("DevKey", "iOSAppID");
 ```

-Initialise session reporting (automatically report app launches and background-to-foreground transitions) with DevKey and iOS app ID (optional):
+Initialise session reporting (automatically report app launches and background-to-foreground transitions) with DevKey and iOS app ID:

 ```
 appsFlyer.start("DevKey", "iOSAppID");
 ```

+### Note:
+If you don't target iOS as a platform, specifying `iOSAppID` ID is not required

 ---